containerscrew/aws-sso-auth/README.md

 * **start_url:** your start URL of SSO AWS app (https://docs.aws.amazon.com/singlesignon/latest/userguide/howtochangeURL.html)
 * **region:** AWS region where you have your AWS SSO configured.
 By the default is `eu-west-1` (Ireland)

+> All the credentials will be saved in your $HOME/.aws/credentials with the following pattern: [AccountName@RoleName] you are assuming

 ## Switching accounts

 Copy the following function in your `.zshrc` or `.bashrc`: